ianfisk/teaching/_pages/teacher-quality-standards-2.md

 Back to School Night and Parent/Teacher Conferences provided invaluable opportunities to establish positive relationships with families.
 These events allowed me to introduce myself, learn about families' backgrounds and perspectives, and create a welcoming environment where parents could get to know me.
 My goal was to build trust and confidence in my role as a student teacher and in my instructional plans.
 These initial connections proved essential in cultivating open communication and ultimately allowed me to better support the success of my students.

+## Reflection

+One of the most valuable things I’ve learned in CSU’s program is how to create an environment in the classroom that is conducive to learning for high school students.
+This is really rooted in developing relationships with students, developing a positive classroom community, communicating your expectations for students, and establishing a routine in the classroom.

+I’ve been very pleased with my ability to form really positive relationships with my students.
+I’m enthusiastic to see them everyday, and that enthusiasm is reciprocated by them to me.
+I’ve noticed it’s been a little easier to build relationships and classroom community in a traditional classroom as opposed to the computer lab because the students are more focused on each other and me, and not on playing games on the computers before class.
+When I have my own classroom, I’ll perhaps be a little more strict about computer game playing than we are here at Rocky, and I also may experiment with different classroom arrangements to see how that affects the classroom feel.

 ## See more

 - [Teaching Standard I]({{ site.baseurl }}/standards/one)